Do you know how honey is produced and how important are bees for agriculture?

 Rhodes’s wines have a global reputation as some 600 Ha are devoted to the cultivation of athiri, moschato, and mandiliaria grapes that produce white, rose, red, sparkling, dry, semi-sweet, and sweet wines.

-Rhodes also produces ouzo flavored with aromatic herbs and anise, souma, and coriandolino, a liqueur made with ouzo, sugar, and an aromatic plant endemic to the island.
+Rhodes also produces ouzo flavoured with aromatic herbs and anise, souma, and coriandolino, a liqueur made with ouzo, sugar, and an aromatic plant endemic to the island.

 Sweets round off Rhodes’s gastronomic offerings: melekouni, psychopita (cake served at memorial services), retselimoschopoungia, pumpkin preserve, and milk kaimaki (cream) with sugar.